TI-Toolkit/tokens-wiki/tokens/ClrHome.md

 <tt><kbd><b>prgm</b></kbd></tt>, `I/O`, `8:ClrHome`
 <hr>

 There are numerous times in a program that you need a clear screen, so that you can display whatever text you want without it being interrupted.
 One place, in particular, is at the [beginning](/setup) of a program, since the previous program call(s) and any other text is typically still displayed on the screen.
-The simple `ClrHome` command is the command you use to clear the home screen.
+The simple <tt>ClrHome</tt> command is the command you use to clear the home screen.

-When you use the `ClrHome`, it resets the cursor position to the top left corner of the home screen.
-This is what the [Disp](/disp) and [Pause](/pause) commands use as the reference for what line to display their text on, but it does not have any effect on [Output(](/output).
+When you use the <tt>ClrHome</tt>, it resets the cursor position to the top left corner of the home screen.
+This is what the <tt><a href="/disp">Disp</a></tt> and <tt><a href="/pause">Pause</a></tt> commands use as the reference for what line to display their text on, but it does not have any effect on <tt><a href="/output">Output(</a></tt>.

 ## Advanced Uses